-To quantify the magnitude of turtle mortality, we conducted both driving and walking surveys, following the methodology of Langen et al. (2007) where all wildlife, dead or alive, encountered on the road was tabulated.
+To quantify the magnitude of turtle mortality, we conducted both driving and walking surveys, where all wildlife, dead or alive, encountered on the road was tabulated.
+The driving surveys were conducted using a defined methodology that Partner T. Langen has devised and tested (Langen et al. 2007; e.g. driving speeds under 45 km/h, two surveyors per vehicle).
 Dead animals were removed from the roadway to prevent double counting.
 Driving surveys were conducted daily over the 30 day period, while walking surveys were conducted 1-2 times each week over the period 1 June-1 July.
 For walking surveys, at each survey point, we delineated a 50 m transect and walked in each direction from the center point, for a total road transect length of 100 m.
 Survey points at the 10 routes were located at the presumed center of each.
 Surveyors walked each side of the road, and tabulated any dead reptile or amphibian.
-For both surveys types, each animal found dead on the road was identified, and the precise location (\pm 5m) was recorded using a Global Positioning System (GPS) with a Wide Area Augmentation System (WAAS) correction (spatial accuracy typically \pm 5 m).
+For both surveys types, each animal found dead on the road was identified, and the precise location (± 5m) was recorded using a Global Positioning System (GPS) with a Wide Area Augmentation System (WAAS) correction (spatial accuracy typically ± 5 m).
 Living animals detected crossing the road or walking along the roadside verge were also recorded.